Political Sign Regulations

 North Carolina Law

 The General Assembly of North Carolina passed Senate Bill 315 in August of 2011 that permits campaign signs in the right-of-way.
 Signs are permitted during the period beginning on the 30th day before the beginning date of "one-stop" early voting and ending the 10th day after the primary or election day.
+(There is early voting in effect for primaries as well as the general election in November.
+The early voting for the primary election begins on February 15 so the signs would be allowed from 30 days prior to that until 10 days after the election which would be March 15.)
 No campaign sign should exceed six square feet in area or 42" in height.

 It is a class 3 misdemeanor for a person to steal, deface, vandalize or unlawfully remove a political sign that is lawfully placed.